tgalopin-archive/LegGoogleChartsBundle/README.md

 ));
 ```

-Then, register the bundle in your AppKernel:
+Then, register the bundle in your `AppKernel`:

 ``` php
 <?php